Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Additional Experiments

 \subsection{Uncurated Qualitative Results}

-To demonstrate that our model consistently maintains high generation quality without cherry-picking, even under 4$\times$ and 7$\times$ speedup on FLUX~\cite{black2024flux}, we present uncurated qualitative results.
+To demonstrate that our model consistently maintains high generation quality without cherry-picking, we present uncurated qualitative results under 5$\times$ and 7$\times$ speedup on FLUX.
 We randomly sampled 96 prompts from the CC12M~\cite{changpinyo2021conceptual} dataset and generated corresponding images.
 The results are shown in Fig.~\ref{fig:uncurated_4x_1}-~\ref{fig:uncurated_7x_2}.